xuChenSJTU/SAT-master-online/README.md

 Step2: Check the parameter setting in NANG_main.py,
 and the parameters used in our paper is as following:
 -------------------------------Cora---------------------------
 topK_list = [10, 20, 50].
 args.dataset='cora'.
 args.epoches=1000.
 args.lr=0.005.
-args.enc_name='GCN' or 'GAT' # choose the encoder for NANG. args.alpha=0.2. args.dropout=0.5.
+args.enc_name='GCN' or 'GAT' # choose the encoder for NANG.
+args.alpha=0.2.
+args.dropout=0.5.
 args.patience=100.
 args.neg_times=1.
 args.n_gene=2  # G step.
 args.n_disc=1  # D step.
 args.lambda_recon=1.0  # for self stream
 args.lambda_cross=10.0 # for cross stream.
 args.lambda_gan=1.0   # this parameter is always 1.0, you can ignore it.

 -------------------------------Citeseer---------------------------
 topK_list = [10, 20, 50].
 args.dataset='citeseer'.
 args.epoches=1000.
 args.lr=0.005.
-args.enc_name='GCN' or 'GAT' # choose the encoder for NANG. args.alpha=0.2. args.dropout=0.5.
+args.enc_name='GCN' or 'GAT' # choose the encoder for NANG.
+args.alpha=0.2.
+args.dropout=0.5.
 args.patience=100.
 args.neg_times=1.
 args.n_gene=2  # G step.
 args.n_disc=1  # D step.
 args.lambda_recon=1.0  # for self stream
 args.lambda_cross=10.0 # for cross stream.
 args.lambda_gan=1.0   # this parameter is always 1.0, you can ignore it.

 -------------------------------Pubmed---------------------------
 topK_list = [10, 20, 50] # this parameter will be useless for Pubmed.
 args.dataset='pubmed'.
 args.epoches=1000.
 args.lr=0.005.
-args.enc_name='GCN' or 'GAT' # choose the encoder for NANG. args.alpha=0.2. args.dropout=0.5.
+args.enc_name='GCN' or 'GAT' # choose the encoder for NANG.
+args.alpha=0.2.
+args.dropout=0.5.
 args.patience=100.
 args.neg_times=1.
 args.n_gene=5  # G step.
 args.n_disc=1  # D step.
 args.lambda_recon=1.0  # for self stream
 args.lambda_cross=50.0 # for cross stream.
 args.lambda_gan=1.0   # this parameter is always 1.0, you can ignore it.

 -------------------------------Steam---------------------------
 topK_list = [3, 5, 10].
 args.dataset='steam'.
 args.epoches=1000.
 args.lr=0.005.
-args.enc_name='GCN' or 'GAT' # choose the encoder for NANG. args.alpha=0.2
+args.enc_name='GCN' or 'GAT' # choose the encoder for NANG.
+args.alpha=0.2
 args.dropout=0.5.
 args.patience=100.
 args.neg_times=1.
 args.n_gene=5  # G step.
 args.n_disc=1  # D step.
 args.lambda_recon=1.0  # for self stream.
 args.lambda_cross=10.0 # for cross stream.
 args.lambda_gan=1.0   # this parameter is always 1.0, you can ignore it.

 If you get the right parameter setting, you can run the code using:

 GPU mode:
-CUDA_VISIBLE_DEVICES=GPU_num python NANG_main.py.
+CUDA_VISIBLE_DEVICES=GPU_num python NANG_main.py

 CPU mode:
-CUDA_VISIBLE_DEVICES=<space> python NANG_main.py.
+CUDA_VISIBLE_DEVICES=<space> python NANG_main.py

 Step3: After you run NANG_main.py, for Cora, Citeseer and Steam, it will directly print the profiling results.
 For Cora, Citeseer and Pubmed, it will save the generated attributes.
-So if you want to make evaluation for the generated attributes with node classification task, check the parameter settings in. eva_classification_X.py and eva_classification_AX.py, then run it by using:
+So if you want to make evaluation for the generated attributes with node classification task, check the parameter settings in eva_classification_X.py and eva_classification_AX.py, then run it by using:

 Node Classification with Only Attributes (GPU mode):
-CUDA_VISIBLE_DEVICES=GPU_num python eva_classification_X.py.
+CUDA_VISIBLE_DEVICES=GPU_num python eva_classification_X.py

 Node Classification with Both Attributes and Structures (GPU mode):
-CUDA_VISIBLE_DEVICES=GPU_num python eva_classification_AX.py.
+CUDA_VISIBLE_DEVICES=GPU_num python eva_classification_AX.py

 #####################Other things#############################.
 1. If you want to run the baseline codes, follow similar steps.